ubc-library-rc/dryad2dataverse/docs/script.md

   -w, --warn-too-many   Warn and halt execution if abnormally large number of updates present.
   --warn-threshold WARN
                         Do not transfer studies if number of updates is greater than or equal to this number.
+Default: 15 --testmode-on         Turn on test mode.
+Number of transfers will be limited to the value in --testmode-limit or 5 if you don't set --testmode-limit
+  --testmode-limit TESTLIMIT
+                        Test mode - only transfer first [n] of the total number of (new) records.
+Old ones will still be updated, though.
+Default: 5
-Default: 15 --version             Show version number and exit
+  --version             Show version number and exit
 ```
 ### Requirements